siler/sequence/README.md

 ## Workflows

-For frontend work use `just frontend`, this starts the Create React App server and rebuilds `core` when files change.
+For frontend work use `just frontend/start`, this starts the Create React App server and watches for changes to it.
+If are also editing `core`, start `just core/watch` as well.

 When testing the server, use `just server`.
-This starts the server with `nodemon` and rebuilds `core` and `frontend` on change.
+This starts the server with `nodemon` which watches for updates.
+If also editing `frontend`, use `just frontend/watch`.
+If editing `core`, it's the same as above.

 A docker image tagged `sequence` can be created with `just image`.
 A container can be started on port 3000 with `just container`.